Noel Pullen: Life and career

 Pullen was not preselected for the new South Eastern Metropolitan Region of the Legislative Council for the 2006 state election, and instead chose to run against Liberal MP Murray Thompson in the Legislative Assembly seat of Sandringham.
 Pullen failed to be elected.

 When the Bracks government intended to make legalising abortion a policy at the 2006 Victorian state election, Pullen supported an amendment proposed by Christine Campbell to consider the effects of late-term abortion.

+This was before abortion was legalised to birth in Victoria in 2008 by the Brumby government, John Brumby who replaced Steve Bracks as Premier of Victoria in 2007.

 Pullen died on 23 August 2024, at the age of 79.